boot-clj/boot/README.md

   build environment is maintained in a sanitary state for each run.

 * Boot removes intermediate source files from the task staging directories as required at the end of each build cycle.
-(See the next section.)
 That is to say, boot removes files that were emitted into staging directories by tasks that were then used as source files for subsequent tasks and are not intended to be included among the final artifacts in the project output directory.
+See the next section for a more detailed description of how tasks negotiate this with boot.

 * Boot manages the collection of artifacts that are presented in the project output directory, copying artifacts from all task staging directories and